 Fence posts are laid out with the electric fence wire attached to the posts.
 The electric wire is ground on one with an earth rod.

 NOTE: Consult an expert in electric fences before installing, as misuse can result in death.

 Animal and Pet Fences

-A pet fence is all about containiment.
+A pet fence is all about containment.
 Pet owners have a responsibility to keep their animals safe, and in some cases keep others safe from their animals.
-Not only for insurance purposes but in many cases you can be held legally responsiable if your animal causes damage to a property, vehicle or person.
+Not only for insurance purposes but in many cases you can be held legally responsible if your animal causes damage to property, vehicle or person.

 A standard farm fence painted white with wire mesh attached for extra control.

 White farm fence with four rails high, for extra height.